-Below are links to publications, such as Public Land Statistics and A Sound Investment for America, that collectively tell the story of how the BLM is managing America's public lands.
+Below are links to publications, such as Public Land Statistics and A Sound Investment for America, that collectively tell the story of how the BLM is managing America's public lands for a variety of uses.

 Public Land Statistics